any-docs/css/content/reference/properties/timeline-scope/index.md

 ### CSS

-A scroll timeline named `--my-scroller` is defined using the {{cssxref("scroll-timeline-name")}} property on a scrolling element.
-This scroll timeline name is used in two other places: it is applied as the {{cssxref("animation-timeline")}} on the element we want to animate, and as `timeline-scope` on an ancestor of both the scroller and the animated element, increasing the scope.
+A scroll timeline named `--my-scroller` is defined using the `scroll-timeline-name` property on a scrolling element.
+This scroll timeline name is used in two other places: it is applied as the `animation-timeline` on the element we want to animate, and as `timeline-scope` on an ancestor of both the scroller and the animated element, increasing the scope.

 We set the `<body>`'s height to `100vh`, and lay its two child elements out as two equal columns using flexbox.
 To increase the timeline scope from the `<div class="scroller">` element to the whole `<body>`, we set `timeline-scope: --my-scroller` on it.
 By doing so, the `--my-scroller` timeline can be set as the controlling timeline for an animation set on the `<body>` or any element nested inside it.